 Step 4 – New Virtual Machine Wizard – Assign Memory

 In this dialog box you will have to specify the amount of RAM you want to allocate to the virtual machine once the virtual machine is turned on.
 By default it is 1GB(1024 MB), but I normally prefer 2GB(2048 MB).
-Also, check Use Dynamic Memory for this Virtual Machine.
+For this installation I used 8 GB (8192 MB) Also, check Use Dynamic Memory for this Virtual Machine.
 This will allow Hyper V to adjust RAM according to the requirement of the Virtual machine.

 Step 5 – New Virtual Machine Wizard – Configure Network